GPT1 – Improving Language Understanding by Generative Pre-Training

 'Joke': '[me narrating a documentary about narrators] "I can't hear what they're saying cuz I'm talking"'}

-First let's see how the pure Pytorch training would be done.
+First let's see how the training would be done with pure Pytorch

-Restart the notebook to avoid problems with the GPU memory.
+We restart the notebook to avoid issues with GPU memory.

 import torch